yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 //// Runtime Permissions ////

 // Interacting with Gallery/Photos is only possible when permission state is Permission.Granted.
 Most of the functions request permission internally (and return the result) but you can also check/request the permissions manually
-NativeGallery.Permission NativeGallery.CheckPermission( PermissionType permissionType );
+// mediaTypes: for which media type(s) we're checking the permission for.
+Has no effect on iOS NativeGallery.Permission NativeGallery.CheckPermission( PermissionType permissionType, MediaType mediaTypes );
-NativeGallery.Permission NativeGallery.RequestPermission( PermissionType permissionType );
+NativeGallery.Permission NativeGallery.RequestPermission( PermissionType permissionType, MediaType mediaTypes );

 // If permission state is Permission.Denied, user must grant the necessary permission (Storage on Android and Photos on iOS) manually from the Settings.
 These functions help you open the Settings directly from within the app void NativeGallery.OpenSettings();